Who Is Exempt From Paying Income Taxes?

 Certain groups of people who meet specific criteria don't have to pay income taxes.
 For example, for the 2021 tax year (2022), if you're single, under the age of 65, and your yearly income is less than $12,550, you're exempt from paying taxes.
 Ditto if you're married and filing jointly, with both spouses under 65, and income less than $25,100.
 Heads of households earning less than $18,800 (if under 65) and less than $20,500 (if 65 or older) are also exempt.
 If you're over the age of 65, single and have a gross income of $14,250 or less, you don't have to pay taxes.
 Or if you're married and filing jointly, and you and your spouse are over 65, you can earn up to $27,800 before paying taxes [source: IRS].

-A widow or widower over the age of 65 with a dependent child making less than $16,150 doesn't have to pay either.
+A qualifying widow or widower over the age of 65 making less than $26,450 doesn't have to pay either.
 The IRS also exempts self-employed people who earn less than $400 [source: IRS].

 Dependents and some disabled persons are also exempt.
 These include those depending on another for income as well as individuals dependent on welfare benefits, or Supplemental Security Income, which many people with permanent disabilities receive.
 Some Social Security recipients are also tax-exempt, depending on their income level.

 The tax code is not only used as the basis for collecting revenue, but also to encourage and reward certain activities.
 Taxpayers who would normally pay taxes can limit or eliminate their liability by taking advantage of available tax credits, such as child care credits, saver's credit and education credits like the American Opportunity and Lifetime Learning credits, which can be claimed for tuition, course materials and certain fees.